Skip to content

 npx lingo.dev@latest i18n

-4. Update or create the target .po files in their respective directories.
+4. Creates or updates target language files in their respective directories

 po